 - Click Get Started on the Einstein Prediction Builder tile.
 If it’s not visible, type Einstein Prediction Builder into the Quick Find box.
-If it’s your first time using Einstein Prediction Builder, click Get Started again on the Welcome screen.
-You may have to wait a short time while it sets up.
+If it’s your first time using Einstein Prediction Builder, click Review Terms, check the box to agree to the terms, then click Get Started twice.
+You may have to wait a short time while everything sets up.
 Give it a minute or two and then refresh the page.

 - Now you define the prediction you want to make.
 From the Einstein Prediction Builder Setup page, click New Prediction.
-This brings up the Einstein Prediction Builder wizard.
+This brings up the Einstein Prediction Builder setup flow.

-Choose Yes/No as the kind of question you want to ask.
-Click
+- Choose Yes/No as the kind of question you want to ask.
+Click Next.

 - Click Check Data.
 It should return a valid record count.
 Click Next.